elm-tooling/elm-tooling-cli/cli/README.md

     console.log(percentage);
   },
 }).then((toolAbsolutePath) => {
-  // `toolAbsolutePath` is the absolute path to the latest known elm 0.19.x executable.
+  // `toolAbsolutePath` is the absolute path to the latest known elm-json 0.2.8 executable.
   // Standard Node.js `child_process.spawn` and `child_process.spawnSync` work
   // great for running the executable, even on Windows. console.log(